MayurSuradkar/Python/Python Coding Interview Prep/Python_Theoritical_Interview_Questions.md

 ## 19. Why do we need membership operators in Python?

 > We need membership operators in Python with the purpose to confirm if the value is a member in another or not.
+ Using 'in', Using 'not in'
 ---

 ## 20. How are identity operators different than the membership operators?

-> Unlike membership operators, the identity operators compare the values to find out if they have the same value or not.
+> Unlike membership operators, the identity operators compare the values to find out if they have the same value or not. identity operation : is, is not
+> Explanation:
+is checks object identity — do a and b refer to the exact same object in memory?
+== checks value equality — do a and b have the same content/values?
 ---

 ## 21. Describe how multithreading is achieved in Python?